 Independent Administration of Decedent’s Estate (for a will)

-The process of probating a will can be complicated and involves many different steps.
+The process of probating a will involves many different steps which a probate attorney can guide you through.
 Here is an overview of what goes into the process of probating a will:

 - The named executor or an interested person applies to probate a will.